 Using Incandescent Light Bulb

-To heat a fermenter using an incandescent light bulb, place a bulb (40 to 60W) inside a small enclosed space with the fermenter.
-Ensure the bulb is not in direct contact with the fermenter to avoid overheating.
+To use this metod, place a bulb (40 to 60W) inside a small enclosed space with the fermenter.
+Make sure the bulb is not in direct contact with the fermenter to avoid overheating.
 Heat from the bulb will radiate and warm up the surrounding area, including the fermenter.

-While this method can help warm a fermenter, it has some drawbacks you should understand before you begin the process.
+While this method can help warm a fermenter, it has some drawbacks.
 First, incandescent bulbs emit light in the UV spectrum that can harm the fermenting beer.
 Second, these bulbs can pose a fire hazard if they come into contact with the fermenter or any other flammable object.

 Using a Fridge, a Heater and a Digital Temperature Controller

 Wrap the heater around your fermenter and plug it into the controller.
 Next, plug the controller into a power source and a fridge (a keezer or kegerator).
 Adjust the temperatures depending on the type of beer you are brewing.
-Ensure the probe is attached to the carboy.
+The probe must always be attached to the carboy.

-When the temperature of your fermenting beer fluctuates from the set temperature, the unit will kick on and turn on the heater.
+When the temperature of the fermenting beer fluctuates, the unit will kick on and turn on the heater.
 This will increase the temperature of your fermenter to the required standards.
 When the temperature increases, the fridge will turn on to cool the fermenter.

 Benefits of Controlling Fermentation Temperature